310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
-*Ahem!* That’s because I *am* a big brother!
+*Ahem!* That’s 'cause I *am* a big brother!

-But I’m worried about you… You’re kinda wobbling about.
+But I’m worried about you; you’re kinda wobbling about!
 It’s like you can’t focus on what’s going on around you… You okay?

 Are you bad with places like this…?
-I’m sorry!
+Sorry!
 {% endbubble %}

 {% img /img/es/eventstory/aquarium/friends1_2.jpg %}